Cointegrating Polynomial Regressions with Power Law Trends: Environmental Kuznets Curve or Omitted Time Effects?: Empirical Application

 \section{Empirical Application}

-We examine the evidence for an EKC for a collection of 18 countries over the period 1870-2014 ($T=145$).
+We examine the evidence for an EKC for a collection of 18 countries over the period 1870--2014 ($T=145$).
 Economic growth is measured by GDP and we use carbon dioxide (CO\textsubscript{2}) emissions as a proxy for air pollution.
 The origin of these data is as follows.
-We used population and GDP data from the Maddison Project (see https://www.rug.nl/ggdc/historicaldevelopment/maddison/).
-Our carbon dioxide data are fossil-fuel CO\textsubscript{2} emissions as made available by the Carbon Dioxide Information Analysis Center (CDIAC, see https://cdiac.ess-dive.lbl.gov).
+We use population and GDP data from the Maddison Project (see https://www.rug.nl/ggdc/historicaldevelopment/maddison/).
+Our carbon dioxide observations are fossil-fuel CO\textsubscript{2} emissions as made available by the Carbon Dioxide Information Analysis Center (CDIAC, see https://cdiac.ess-dive.lbl.gov).
+The CDIAC database ceased operation in 2017 causing these time series to be available until 2014.
 Both GDP and CO\textsubscript{2} emissions are expressed per capita and subsequently log-transformed.
-In accordance with the notation of this paper, we will denote them by $x_t$ and $y_t$, respectively.
-The same data set (or subsets thereof) has also been studied by \cite{wagner2015}, \cite{chanwang2015}, \cite{wangwuzhu2018}, \cite{wagnergrabarczykhong2019}, and \cite{linreuvers2019}.\footnote{The stationarity properties of the series have been extensively studied and commented on in these papers.
-We will not repeat this analysis but refer the interested reader to the Supplement where such results can be found.} This conveniently allows us to compare results.
+In accordance with the notation of this paper, we will denote them by $x_{i,t}$ and $y_{i,t}$, respectively.
+The same data (or subsets thereof) have also been studied by \cite{wagner2015}, \cite{chanwang2015}, \cite{wangwuzhu2018}, \cite{wagnergrabarczykhong2019}, and \cite{linreuvers2019}.\footnote{The stationarity properties of the series have been extensively studied and discussed in these papers.
+We will not repeat this analysis but refer the interested reader to Section \ref{appendix:furtherempirics} of the Supplement.
+The exact numbers may show (minor) differences from previously reported results due to differences in: (1) the time span of the data, (2) the implemented long-run covariance estimator, and (3) the scaling of the data.
+Related to scaling, we follow the official guidelines and multiply by 3.667 and $10^3$ to convert thousand of metric tons of carbon into units of carbon dioxide.
+Since the data will be expressed in logarithms, this rescaling effectively amounts to a change of intercept.} This conveniently allows us to compare results.
 All user choices (kernel specification, bandwidth selection, etc.) are kept the same as during the simulation study (see page \pageref{sec:simulations}).